-***If you are wanting to turn a regular tree into an upside-down tree, you will need to drill through the base of the trunk and thread heavy-duty wire, rope, or chain that will support the weight of the tree.
+***If you want to turn a real tree into an upside-down tree, you will need to drill through the base of the tree trunk and thread heavy-duty wire, rope, or chain that will support the weight of the tree.
 After securely screwing a strong hook into the ceiling, hang the tree tip down from the ceiling.
 Know your home and know your ceilings to make sure the weight can be supported.

 An inverted tree is an unusual shape so this is the perfect time to decorate using a unique or quirky theme or color combination!

 - Use a solid ladder so you can easily reach higher branches.

 - If the tree is not pre-lit, use LED lights for the tree to avoid hot lights that could be a fire hazard.

 - Shatterproof ornaments are probably best if you are nervous about breakage.
 In all honesty, I use a lot of glass ornaments on our tree and just make sure they are attached very securely.

 - Start to decorate with your larger ornaments.
 Tuck them between each evergreen branch and secure them tightly with a heavy-duty hook or wire.